b-lev/Python-Setup/README.md

     Type "help", "copyright", "credits" or "license" for more information.
     >>>
     ```

+    Once you get a python prompt of ```>>>```, you are good.
 To quit you can type ```exit()``` and hit return.

-    Note that it says "3.9.5".
+    The command to run it much be slightly different depending on how you installed it and what OS you are running.
+For example, on windows I've seen it installed as ```py.exe```.
+It's important that it says "3.9.5" or something close to that (like 3.9.9).
 The "3.9" is the important part.
-If you see anything else, you can try to start python with ```python3.9" instead.
+If you see anything else (like 2.7 or 3.10), you can try to start python with ```python3.9" instead for example.

 1. Create an account on [github](https://github.com/join).
 There is no need to sign up for a paid plan.